kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 #### Critical rendering path

 We mentioned before that 'html-webpack-plugin' automatically injects references of all Webpack-generated `.js` and `.css` files for us in our `index.html`.
-But we don't want to do that now to have full control over placement and setting the resource hints.
-So let's disable the auto-injection:
+But we don't want to do that now to have full control over their placement and applying the [resource hints](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content), both of which are a factor in how efficient a browser discovers and downloads them as chronicled [in this article](https://timkadlec.com/remembers/2020-02-13-when-css-blocks/).

+Now, there are Webpack [plugins](https://github.com/jantimon/html-webpack-plugin#plugins) that seem to help us in this respect, but:

+- There was no intuitive way to control the ordering of my `<script`.
+Well, there is [this method](https://github.com/jantimon/html-webpack-plugin/issues/140#issuecomment-376316414), but how about ordering among my `<link>` too?
+- There was no plugin that `preload` my CSS the way I wanted as we will see later.
+Well, there is [this](https://github.com/GoogleChrome/preload-webpack-plugin)(no control over attributes), [this](https://github.com/jantimon/resource-hints-webpack-plugin)(same), and [this](https://github.com/numical/style-ext-html-webpack-plugin)(no clear support for MiniCssExtractPlugin).

+Even if I could somehow hack them all together, I would have decided against it in a heartbeat if I'd known I could do it in a much intuitive and controlled way.
+So let's see about that.

+Go ahead and disable the auto-injection:

 ```javascript
 // webpack.production.js